Clear sky, sharp snow-capped mountains, and beautiful landscapes. These are what you get during Annapurna base camp trekking in January.

 The Annapurna region is filled with Gurung settlements.

 They are one of the most loving people.
-They will welcome you and make you feel like home.
+They will welcome you and make you feel at home.

 Besides this, I love how the Annapurna region gets less crowded in January.

 During the trekking seasons, this route gets busy and crowded.